 - How to develop a strong proposition with the help of customer insights

 - Why tone, feel and style are so important

-- UK and international award winning examples of online and offline media from TV to mobile apps, postcards to viral films, press to social media
+- Award-winning examples of UK and international online and offline creative - from TV to mobile apps, postcards to viral films, press to social media